 The Union Public Safety Department reported the following incidents:

-The Union County Sheriff’s Office reported the following incidents:
+The Union County Sheriff’s Office reported the following arrest:

 — Freddie Lee Puckett, 53, of 117 Highland Drive, Union, was charged with driving under suspension second offense around 5:25 a.m.
 Nov.
 13.